-“After spending more than $2,000, over time, on fixing a freebie website theme that didn’t allow us the flexibility, creativity, and beauty we wished to have at Tweetspeak Poetry and then fixing a buggy Woo theme (that it took months and five professionals to troubleshoot), I was pleasantly helped by LW Lindquist to upgrade not only Tweetspeak but also to build my own self-hosted WordPress website in a single day and a client’s website in about a week, using the Genesis framework and StudioPress themes.”
+“After spending more than $2, 000, over time, on fixing a freebie website theme that didn’t allow us the flexibility, creativity, and beauty we wished to have at Tweetspeak Poetry and then fixing a buggy Woo theme (that it took months and five professionals to troubleshoot), I was pleasantly helped by Will Willingham to upgrade not only Tweetspeak but also to build my own self-hosted WordPress website in a single day and a client’s website in about a week, using the Genesis framework and StudioPress themes.”

 Photo by Donnie Nunley, Creative Commons license via Flickr.
-Post by LW Lindquist, founder of web and print design firm, The Willingham Enterprise.
+Post by Will Willingham, founder of the former web and print design firm The Willingham Enterprise.

 Need help with your new website?
 Click for the designer we recommend.